DesmondSanctity/DesmondSanctity/README.md

 - 🌱 I’m currently learning **AI/ML Engineering, Rust, Golang, and Cloud Native Technologies**

-- ➿ I contribute to open-source projects like CHAOSS, Flanksource, Ansible, and Ambassador Labs
+- ➿ I contribute to open-source projects at CHAOSS, Flanksource, Ansible, and Ambassador Labs

 - 👨‍💻 All of my projects are available at [GitHub](https://github.com/DesmondSanctity)

 - 🎤 All my talks and workshop presentations are on [SpeakerDeck](https://speakerdeck.com/desmondsanctity)

-- 📝 I write technical articles on [Twilio](https://www.twilio.com/en-us/blog/authors/author.dobisi), [Hashnode](https://dexcodes.hashnode.dev/) and [Dev.to](https://dev.to/desmondsanctity)
+- 📝 You can read some of my technical articles [here](https://desmond-obisi.notion.site/Technical-Writing-Portfolio-a759184eb68c485cb6ed946e934a66a2)

 - 💬 Ask me about **OSS, Web Engineering, Technical Writing, Developer Experience and Blockchain Technology**